Azure/onboarding-guidance/DevTest/DevTestLabs/1 - devtest-labs-walkthrough-it.md

     * Enter a name for your secret
     * Enter the value of your secret
     * This could be either a password, or SSHKey.
 This is stored in Azure KeyVault, and has a personal secret store for each user.
+    * Click on "Save" and validate that the changes have been saved.

 ![Screenshot](/Images/dtl-it-18.png)

 22. Navigate to Formulas (reusable bases) on your DevTest Lab blade.
+    * Click on "Add".
     * Select RedHat Enterprise Linux 7.3.
-    * Enter a representative name and description
+    * Enter a representative name and description for the Forula
-    * Notice that the premium option is disabled, due to the options that were selected during the lab setup process.
+    * Notice that the premium disk "SSD" can be selected, but if the Formula is deployed with this option enabled there will be a warning message blocking the deployment based on the lab setup.
     * Notice that the disk options available are also limited to those that were selected during the lab setup process.

 ![Screenshot](/Images/dtl-it-19.png)